hotcereal/time-quick-fix/README.md

 ## Installation

 1. Drag the `App` folder from this repo to the root of your SD card.
 Hit "Merge" on macOS and whatever does the same thing on the Windows.
+  * By default, the time is set to UTC-0.
+Your timezone is probably not UTC-0.
+To fix this, open the `launch.sh` file within `App > TimeQuickFix` in a text editor and change `export TZ=UTC-0` to [whatever your UTC offset](https://en.wikipedia.org/wiki/List_of_UTC_offsets) is.
+  * For exmaple, eastern USA (New York, DC, Atlanta, Florida etc.) would change the line to `export TZ=UTC-5` since the UTC offset is shown as `-5:00` in the above link.

 ### Post-install